 That’s what we are here to find out!

-So, if you have been tossing around the idea of bringing a Black Labrador Retriever into your home to join your family, sit back, relax, and get to reading because we are about to go over 15 things you should know about the Black Lab.
+So, if you have been tossing around the idea of bringing a Black Labrador Retriever into your home to join your family, sit back, relax, and get to reading because we are about to go over 15 things you should know.

 Let’s get started!